wdlctc/mini-s/README.md

 - Fully general and implementation-agnostic, supporting most parameter-efficient training methods
 - Easy to integrate into existing training frameworks with minimal code changes

+## NEWS

+Our work can be directly deployed for LLAMA 3.1, take benchmark_replace_llama3_1.py as an example to see how it works.

 ## Installation

 To install and run the mini-s model, follow these steps: